BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page10.md

 # Summary
 Now that we have our state machine set up, it's time to build a simple scene with a player and ground out of primitives!
-At this point, we only have an app.ts to deal with setting up scenes, so we're going to need to make some new files and classes.
+At this point, we only have an app.ts to deal with setting up scenes, so we're going to need to make some new files and classes:
 1. environment.ts
 2. characterController.ts

+I chose to work with only these files as I wanted to separate my code to focus on single aspects of the game.
 Feel free to make as many files as you need.
-I chose to work with only these files as I wanted to separate my code to focus on single aspects of the game.

 # Environment
-This [environment]() class will contain all information necessary for the game scene's world.
+[environment.ts]() will contain all information necessary for the game scene's world.
 ```javascript
 export class Environment {
     private _scene: Scene;